 Synonyms include: African/Gambian/Rhodesian sleeping sickness, human African trypanosomiasis (HAT)

 - Trypanosoma brucei rhodesiense (East African or Rhodesian African sleeping sickness).
-This is more virulent, deaths often occurring within months.
+This is more virulent, with deaths often occurring within months.
 It is a zoonotic infection with animal vectors, primarily game animals (waterbuck, hartebeest, reedbuck, duiker and antelope).

 - Trypanosoma brucei gambiense (West African or Gambian African sleeping sickness).
 Man is the main reservoir, through its chronic form with long latency period, although animals can act as reservoirs but evidence is scanty.
 Only small numbers of tsetse flies have been shown as necessary to maintain endemic transmission cycles at relatively high levels.